Real Estate Commissions Facts

 Commission rates are determined by market forces.
 Commissions fluctuate over time and have notably decreased steadily in recent years.
 In fact, in 2020 the average real estate commission in the U.S. fell to a new low of 4.94%, according to Real Trends.

 You get what you pay for.
 Local MLS broker marketplaces allow small brokerages to compete with large ones and provide for unprecedented competition among brokers, including different service and pricing models.
 So, you can choose from many commission models.
-Like with other things, you can expect someone with discounted commissions to provide a different service level.
 Those are choices to consider as you prepare to make likely the single most significant investment in your lifetime.

 U.S. real estate market is the world standard.
 The U.S. real estate model has long been viewed as the most consumer-friendly around the world.
 Buyers abroad are forced to wade through complex markets that require consumers to work with multiple brokerages to access fragmented inventory because listings are not shared freely in the marketplace.
 The result is more time consuming, impersonal and costly.